viper-development/apps.viperdev.io/_pages/mvp.markdown

 An [MVP (Minimum Viable Product)](https://www.techopedia.com/definition/27809/minimum-viable-product-mvp) is the minimal solution to test your business assumption or satisfy your users.

-For every feature that you think you need, ask yourself:

-> Is this feature absolutely necessary to solve the problem for my users?
+For every feature that you think you need, ask yourself: *is this feature absolutely necessary to solve the problem for my users*?

 If the answer is no, drop it.